South Asia

-South Asia is the southern subregion of Asia that is defined in both geographical and ethnic-cultural terms.
+South Asia is the southern sub-region of Asia that is defined in both geographical and ethnic-cultural terms.
 South Asia, with a population of 2.04 billion, contains a quarter (25%) of the world's population.
-As commonly conceptualised, the modern states of South Asia include Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka, with Afghanistan also often included, which may otherwise be classified as part of Central Asia.
+As commonly conceptualised, the modern states of South Asia include Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka, with Afghanistan also often included, which may also be classified as part of Central Asia.
 South Asia borders East Asia to the northeast, Central Asia to the northwest, West Asia to the west and Southeast Asia to the east.
-Apart from Southeast Asia, Maritime South Asia is the only subregion of Asia that lies partly within the Southern Hemisphere.
+Southeast Asia and Maritime South Asia are the only subregions of Asia that lie partly within the Southern Hemisphere.
 The British Indian Ocean Territory and two out of 26 atolls of the Maldives in South Asia lie entirely within the Southern Hemisphere.
 Topographically, it is dominated by the Indian subcontinent and is bounded by the Indian Ocean in the south, and the Himalayas, Karakoram, and Pamir Mountains in the north.